-Certain holders of our securities, including certain holders of 5% of our capital stock and certain of our directors, are entitled to certain rights with respect to registration of such securities under the Securities Act.
-These securities are referred to as registrable securities.
-The holders of these registrable securities possess registration rights pursuant to the terms of the registration rights agreement and are described in additional detail below.
-We are filing the registration statement of which this prospectus forms a part pursuant to such registration rights agreement.
+Certain holders of shares of our common stock, including certain holders of 5% of our capital stock, entities in which certain of our directors have invested and the selling stockholder, are entitled to certain rights with respect to registration of such shares under the Securities Act including any shares issued upon exercise of warrants held by them.
+These shares are referred to as registrable securities.
+The holders of these registrable securities possess registration rights pursuant to the terms of the investors' rights agreement and are described in additional detail below.

 The registration of shares of our common stock pursuant to the exercise of the registration rights described below would enable the holders to trade these shares without restriction under the Securities Act when the applicable registration statement is declared effective.
-We will pay the registration expenses in an amount not to exceed \$10,000, other than underwriting discounts, selling commissions and stock transfer taxes, of the shares registered pursuant to the Form S-3 registration described below.
+We will pay the registration expenses, other than underwriting discounts, selling commissions and stock transfer taxes, of the shares registered pursuant to the demand, piggyback and Form S-3 registrations described below.

 Generally, in an underwritten offering, the managing underwriter, if any, has the right, subject to specified conditions, to limit the number of shares the holders may include.
-We must use commercially reasonable efforts to keep the registration statement, of which this prospectus forms a part, effective until the earlier of the date on which all registrable securities covered by such registration statement have been sold, or at such time that the holders of the registrable securities can sell their shares under Rule 144 of the Securities Act during any three-month period.
+The demand, piggyback and Form S-3 registration rights described below will expire three years after the effective date of the registration statement, of which this prospectus forms a part, or with respect to any particular holder, at such time that such holder can sell its shares under Rule 144 of the Securities Act during any three-month period.